Austin-Cook/cs-252-elite-chef-recipies-server/README.md

         - If in MongoDB, cache result in Redis

 ### MongoDB
+- Primary database to store recipies

 ### Redis
 - Uses Cache-Aside Strategy
+- Item Removal:
-- Remove items by LRU (least recently used)
+    - LRU (least recently used)
+    - Timout (currently set to 1 day)
 - Cache the recipe:
     - recipe_title -> recipe_data
     - tag# -> recipe_data (for all tags)